 What is an Implicit Association Test (IAT)?

 The first Implicit Association Test (IAT) was developed in 1998 (Greenwald, A. G., McGhee, D. E., & Schwartz, J. L. K., 1998).
-Years before, in 1995, social psychologists Mahzarin Banaji and Anthony Greenwald, stated the idea that, if memories that are not available to awareness can affect our actions, associations can also influence our attitudes and behavior.
-The IAT was developed in order to prevent access to consciousness and therefore, to bypass the social biases that happen when using explicit techniques (interviews, surveys, or focus groups) and that can influence responses.
+Years before, in 1995, social psychologists Mahzarin Banaji and Anthony Greenwald, stated the idea that associations could influence our attitudes and behavior.

 Timing of System 1 and System 2

 When a stimulus event takes place (0ms), our brain starts processing the information.
 It takes approximately 200-300ms to process and to react to it, for example, by pressing a keyboard key.
-Accordingly, the responses that occur in less time than 200-300ms are considered too fast and should be eliminated.
-Responses that take longer than 650-900 ms are considered contaminated by conscious decision making and are also rejected.

 What does an IAT look like?